 One of the great benefits of an all-mechanical camera is the environments capable of functioning in that electronics either wouldn’t survive (like the arctic) or where highly flammable conditions exist.
 A great story surrounding the F2 centers around Japanese adventurer Naomi Uemura who came to Nikon with the simple request in June of 1977, “make me a camera that can survive the North Pole!”
 That camera was a modified F2, a camera capable of functioning at temperatures exceeding -50°C (-58°F).
 Nikon built Uemura 3 F2’s with which he shot 180 rolls of film over a 6 month period trekking across The North Pole and Greenland.
 You can read more about this remarkable adventurer and the details of how Nikon worked closely with Uemura to develop a camera specifically for his needs here.

 Rumor has it that the original F adaptors were initially slow to move to the F2.
-The same thing happened when the F3 was launched – with many photographers opting to pay more for the older, mechanical F2 instead of trusting those “new fangled electronics.”
+The same thing happened when the F3 was launched – with many photographers opting to pay more for the older, mechanical F2 instead of trusting ‘them new fangled’ electronics.
 Regardless of the initial reluctance, the camera did famously well and reportedly over 800,000 units were produced from the fall of 1971 to the cease of production in 1980.

-Reflecting the shift in photography of the day, the F2 was the final coup de grace to the German rangefinders, superior in form and function.
+Reflecting the shift in photography of the day, the F2 was superior in forma and function and served as the final coup de grace to the German rangefinders.
 I suppose that’s more an op/ed statement though, anticipating an outcry from the German camera crowd.
-Let’s just say in the context of the working press of the day it’s subjectively (belonging to the thinking subject rather than to the object of thought) true.
+Let’s just say in the context of the working press of the day it’s subjectively true.

 For anyone interested a deeper history of this camera I encourage you to check out the references at the bottom of the page.

 The camera arrived and as so many others can attest to upon experiencing it in hand for the first time, my jaw hit the table.
 To borrow a phrase from Tomohisa Ikeno describing the Nikon F6, the F2 is indeed also “a camera of great substance.”
 Any previous thoughts otherwise instantly vanished.
 The F2 is deceptively heavy for its rather smallish size compared to today’s cameras.
+As the camera appears in the photo atop this page, he weighs in at an impressive 4lbs 7oz.
+So, not exactly a featherweight.
 This is not a negative – I like the solid feel and welcome the balance the camera produces in hand.
 It’s a beautifully simple camera to operate, on par with the original F, though with a few more “shootability” traits.
 Maximum shutter speed was increased from 1/1,000 in the F to 1/2,000 in the F2 allowing one to work with larger apertures in brighter light.
 This is an even more amazing feet when you consider it’s all mechanical, horizontally traveling titanium foil shutter.

 The shutter release button was moved forward on the top plate making it a bit easier for a naturally placed finger.
 Functionality of the shutter release collar was expanded to allow T (time) shooting (using the self-timer lever on the front of the camera), a normal shooting position, and a L (lock) position to prevent accidentally tripping the shutter.